Return to top

 onions in a pan

-Add The Potatoes: Add the potatoes, salt and pepper and continue to pan fry until golden brown and the potatoes are cooked through.
-Season to taste with salt and ground pepper.
+Add The Potatoes: Add the raw potatoes, salt, and pepper.
+Cook the potatoes and onions on the stove, and continue to pan fry until golden brown and the potatoes are cooked through.
+Season this potato and onion breakfast hash to taste – with salt and ground pepper.

 potatoes in a pan